 2. Composite materials for food packaging

-The large surface area means that the MFC fibers have a lot of opportunities to interact with surrounding components and materials, also other than water.
+The large surface area means that the cellulose fibrils have a lot of opportunities to interact with surrounding components and materials, also other than water.
 This is beneficial in composite materials, where a strong adhesion between the reinforcing fibers and surrounding matrix is essential for the strength properties.

 In addition, when the fibers are long and thin, the so-called percolation threshold is lower than for macro-sized fibers.
 Percolation threshold is the lowest mass percentage of fibers that gives a continuous network of fibers and, in that way, a mechanically strong composite.
 Large surface area makes it possible to prepare stronger composites with a low amount of fibers.

-Food packages are an example of composites where MFC could be used.
+Food packages are an example of composites where the fibrils could be used.
 In addition to mechanical strength, a MFC film is a good oxygen barrier and suitable for multilayer films.
 However, its oxygen barrier properties are reduced in humid conditions.

 The MFC surface is hydrophilic, meaning that it likes polar compounds like water.
 This is probably the explanation why MFC loses its oxygen barrier properties in humid conditions: The water molecules get in between the fibers and make the network swollen and looser.
 The swelling can be reduced by surface modifications which make the fibers more hydrophobic either by physical (adsorption) or chemical modifications.
 More information on this topic can be found, for instance, in a review by Nair et al. 2014 and PFI’s Newsletter.